-Acute SHORT TERM 2024-2029 MEDIUM TERM 2030-2039 Details The risk of increasing severity of weather events.
+Acute SHORT TERM 2025-2029 MEDIUM TERM 2030-2039 Details The risk of increasing severity of weather events.
 Potential Financial Impact The compensation we receive under our flying agreements is significantly based on completing flights.
 Weather events that result in flight cancellations typically decrease revenue and can increase costs, depending on the severity and significance of the operational impact.
-Management & Mitigation Our Operations Control Center, through coordination with our major airline partners, effectively manages this risk today and regularly assesses the impact of this risk to prepare for increasing severity.
+Management & Mitigation Our Operations Control Center, through coordination with our major airline partners, effectively manages this risk today in the normal course of daily scheduled flight service and regularly assesses the impact of this risk to prepare for increasing severity.
 Chronic MEDIUM TERM 2030-2039 LONG TERM 2040 AND BEYOND Details The risk of longer-term changes in weather patterns.
 Potential Financial Impact A combination of airport elevation and warmer temperatures may result in aircraft take-off and landing weight restrictions on certain flights we operate.
 Depending on these environmental factors and our flight profile, we may need to reduce the number of passengers we can carry on certain flights below full capacity.
 Limiting the number of passengers under our prorate operations may negatively impact our profitability.
 Limiting the number of passengers under our flying contracts may result in long-term lower demand for our aircraft.
-Refer to the Facility Physical Risk overview on pages 34 and 35 regarding how our properties may be impacted by longer-term changes in weather patterns.
-Management & Mitigation Our Operations Control Center, through coordination with our majo the impact of this risk to prepare for increasing severity. r airline partners, effectivel y manages this risk today a and regularly assesses
+Refer to the Facility Physical Risk overview on pages 32 and 33 regarding how our properties may be impacted by longer-term changes in weather patterns.
+Management & Mitigation Our Operations Control Center, through coordination with our major airline partners, effectively manages this risk today in the normal course of daily scheduled flight service and regularly assesses the impact of this risk to prepare for increasing severity.